 Physician Non-Solicitation Agreements

-At Hendershot, Cannon & Hisey, P.C., our Houston health care attorneys have become widely regarded for our work representing health care providers throughout Texas and the U.S, and particularly in providing proactive counsel to practices that wish to ensure their medical employment contracts are clear, compliant, and enforceable.
+At Hendershot Cowart P.C., our Texas health care attorneys have become widely regarded for our work representing health care providers throughout Texas and the U.S, and particularly in providing proactive counsel to practices that wish to ensure their medical employment contracts are clear, compliant, and enforceable.
 From reviewing, drafting, and negotiating terms to enforcement and defense, we offer comprehensive legal services to help medical providers and practitioners protect what matters most.

 What is a Non-Solicitation Agreement?